-He is the Vice-President of Corporate Marketing at Acquia, the Boston-based provider of cloud-based Drupal content management frameworks and digital experience solutions for the Global 2000.
-At Acquia he leads the corporate communications, web production, a content marketing functions.
+Previous he was the Vice-President of Corporate Marketing at Acquia, the Boston-based provider of cloud-based Drupal content management frameworks and digital experience solutions for the Global 2000.
+At Acquia he managed the corporate communications, web production, and content marketing functions.

 He is a founding partner of Eastman Advisors, LLC, where he advises individual and corporate clients on digital marketing, eCommerce, and digital media as part of the firm’s corporate advisory practice.

 From 2006-2010 he was Vice-President of Global Digital Marketing at Lenovo: the world’s largest PC manufacturer and home of the ThinkPad and IdeaPad lines of notebook computers.
 At Lenovo he:

 - Was part of the founding CMO’s team following the acquisition of IBM’s PC Division by Beijing-based Legend Computers.

 - He ed a global team driving digital strategy, digital advertising, and new models of corporate communications.